-There shall be a procedure to confirm the identity of cord blood units if verification typing cannot be performed on attached segments.
+D8.13 There shall be a procedure to confirm the identity of cord blood units if verification typing cannot be performed on attached segments.

 The WMDA has reported an incident in which the incorrect cord blood unit was distributed and administered to a recipient, thus illustrating the importance of verifying the receipt of the correct unit.
 HPC, Cord Blood products are manufactured with a limited number of attached segments (one to three) when cryopreserved.
 Verification HLA typing is typically performed when a cord blood unit is under consideration for a recipient.
 Most Clinical Programs obtain verification typing on several units before they select the optimal unit for their patient.
 Thus, a given unit may be typed but not selected for administration by the initial Clinical Program requesting the first verification typing.
 Due to the limited number of segments attached to a given unit, verification HLA typing may not be repeatable by subsequent Clinical Programs.
-A unit that has been previously typed for verification typing results match the original typing on the unit and are provided to the subsequent Clinical Program.
+A unit that has been previously typed for verification may be selected by a subsequent Clinical Program without repeating this test, as long as the verification typing results match the original typing on the unit and are provided to the subsequent Clinical Program.